-- 4. Failure to submit a complete application packet could delay admission consideration for another semester. - 5.
-An admission decision will be made by the BSW faculty after a review of the application packet within a timely manner.
-Admission letters sent to applicants could indicate 1) acceptance without conditions, 2) accepted pending completion of all requirements before the end of the semester requesting to start the BSW program, 3) placed on a wait list, or 4) not accepted to the BSW program at this time.
+- 4. Applications will not be reviewed by the BSW faculty if incomplete.
+Failure to submit a complete application could delay admission consideration for another semester. - 5.
+An admission decision will be made by the BSW faculty after a review of the application packet within a timely manner after the deadlines.
+Admission letters sent to applicants could indicate: 1) acceptance without conditions, 2) accepted pending completion of all requirements before the end of the semester requesting to start the BSW program, 3) placed on a wait list, or 4) not accepted to the BSW program at this time.
 Students on the wait list or not accepted should meet with their social work advisor to discuss future academic planning and the potential for reapplication to the BSW program. - 6.
 Every student has the right to appeal the admission decision to the BSW faculty.
-(Please see the appeal process below.)
+Please see the appeal process below.

-DUE DATES
+APPLICATION DUE DATES